IGZangelsanchez/intro-elm-talk/PITCHME.md

 ---

-We can think is a function that takes two integers and returns another integer
+We can see it as a function that takes two integers and returns another integer

 ---